Takahashi FOA-60Q Review

 Traversing the terminator, I wanted to forget the review and just view.
 Mons Piton alone in the mare, bathed in evening light.
 The sharply defined peaks of the Apennines.
 Rima Ariadaeus full of shadow and running off into the lunar night.
 Alphonsus with its offset central peak and hummocky ridge, where Ranger 9 impacted in 1965.
 The Straight Wall and its odd arrow-head at one end.
 The slumped walls of Tycho in extraordinary detail.
 Clavius and its arc of craters.

-I don’t generally use high powers, but the ‘Q’ could clearly take more.
+I don’t generally like excessive magnification, but the ‘Q’ could clearly take more.
 So, I upped to a 3.5mm Nagler, giving a ridiculous (for a 60mm) 257x.
 Yet the view remained incredibly sharp, with no break up or softening, the kind of ‘Lunar Module porthole’ view I have only experienced in much larger scopes.
 I spent ages flying over the rugged shadows of the terminator, struggled to quit the eyepiece in the end.
 Takahashi promised the ability to take exceptionally high magnification; they delivered.

 The FOA-60Q is a fabulous lunar scope for its aperture.